yvelikova/axway-open-docs/content/en/docs/apim_installation/apiportal_install/secure_harden_portal.md

 ## Define a restrictive Content Security Policy

-The HTTP Content-Security-Policy [CSP] (https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) response header instructs compliant browsers on how they may interact with external sites while in the current context.
-This enables the server to control interactive with code and content from third parties, mitigating some client-side code injection attacks.
-The policy allows the server to specify what connections are permitted for each type of resource - scripts, styles, fonts, etc.
+The HTTP Content Security Policy ([CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP)) response header instructs compliant browsers on how they may interact with external sites while in the current context.
+This enables the server to control interaction with code and content from third-parties, mitigating some client-side code injection attacks.
+The policy allows the server to specify what connections are permitted for each type of resource (scripts, styles, fonts, and so on).

-We recommend you to configure this policy either in your `.htaccess` or virtual host file with least-privilege to allow only those interactions that are explicitly required.
+We recommend you to configure this policy either in your `.htaccess` file or virtual host file with **least privilege** to allow only interactions that are explicitly required.

 ## Where to go next